 You’ve probably seen a lot of gadgets for purchase while browsing for homebrew equipment and wondered if you actually need an airlock when fermenting your beer.
 Is an airlock just a gimmick, or is it going to make all the difference during fermentation?

 An airlock protects fermenting beer from contamination by ambient bacteria and the risk of oxidation.
 Simultaneously, it allows carbon dioxide, which is produced during alcohol fermentation, to escape the fermenter.
-Unreleased Co2 increases risk of explosion due to built-up pressure.
+Unreleased Co2 increases the risk of explosion due to built-up pressure.

 So that’s the short and sweet answer, but there’s a bit more to it than that!
 For instance, you may have heard some homebrewers say they don’t consider an airlock necessary.
 Or you may be wondering whether an airlock is equally important in primary and secondary fermentation.
 And what type of airlock should you use, anyway?